Lights, Motors, Action!: Extreme Stunt Show: Show

 As the final scene is set up, they explain the specially treated clothing that allowed the final rider to be safely set on fire.

-The final scene (Sequence 10) begins with footage being shown on the large video screen of the previous stunt sequences edited into a finished film.
-As the film on the screen reaches its climax, fire erupts in the canal area at the front of the stage.
+The final scene begins with footage being shown on the large video screen of the previous stunt sequences edited into a finished film.
+As the film on the screen reaches its climax, fire ignites in the canal area at the front of the stage.
 The hero car appears on stage, being chased by a black pursuit car, and heads behind one of the buildings.
 A few seconds later, the hero car reenters from the second story of the building, down the bed of a truck parked in front of the building, and jumps a ramp across the canal directly towards the audience.
 Fireworks and explosions are set off as the car exits through a tunnel under the grandstands.

-Afterward, a curtain call of all of the vehicles used in the movie shoot is shown, with the black pursuit cars and motorcycles, and all of the faces of the hero in the film (the three red hero cars and the blue motorcycle).
-The stunt coordinator then explains that all of the vehicles that were shown during the show were specifically designed for all the stunts in the movie shoot and that all of the drivers and stunt people were highly trained and skilled at what they do, and that to not try any of the stunts at home.
-The crew then tells the audience to enjoy the rest of the day at Disney's Hollywood Studios (or some other variation in France) and to drive safely.
+Afterward, a curtain call of all of the vehicles used in the movie shoot is shown, with the black pursuit cars and motorcycles, and the three red hero cars and the blue motorcycle.

-The vehicles then exit the visible part of the stage to the audience, but the red hero car (Hero 1) is the last car to leave.
-The red hero car does three drifting turns, waves at the audience at the same time, and exits the stage.
-The ending music then plays, and the television screen returns to its original picture.